Fraud Alert

 • Authentication Codes

 Educational Systems FCU employs robust security measures to protect your accounts, but your vigilance is crucial.
 If you suspect you are being targeted by a scam, immediately hang up the phone and/or do not respond to the text or email.
-Contact the Credit Union at 301.779.8500 or 800.356.6660 for assistance.
+Contact Educational Systems Federal Credit Union at 301.779.8500 or 800.356.6660 or visit a branch for assistance.

 For more tips on avoiding scams, visit the FTC’s website.